 1. Ask for an Increase

 A TotalJobs poll of 5,000 people in the UK showed 68% hadn’t received a pay rise or promotion in the last year, leading to unhappiness at work.
 If you’re committed to your job but need more to keep you motivated, it’s definitely time to stop stalling and ask for a raise.
 Don’t turn the conversation into an ultimatum – if you’re happy with your career but not the pay, make sure to communicate that clearly.

 2. Find a Mentor

-Take charge of your career track this year by finding a mentor willing to share their insights and experience.
-In addition to guiding you on career growth and decision making, their constructive feedback can help you expand your skill set.
+This year, take charge of your career track by finding a mentor willing to share their insights and experience.
+In addition to guiding you on career growth and decision-making, their constructive feedback can help you expand your skill set.
 Fortune 500 companies understand the value of mentorship – 71% offer formal mentoring programs to their employees.